An all-wheel drive Lexus ES Hybrid could be on the way

 Lexus also has an opportunity to market an all-wheel drive Lexus ES 300h under its F-Sport performance brand.
 So far, Lexus has shied away from offering its electrified ES with that sport package, leaving that honor to the V-6 model instead.
 A performance-oriented implementation of the E-axle system could aid Lexus in its efforts to market the traditionally stodgy ES to younger buyers.

 Motor Authority reached out to Lexus to ask whether an all-wheel drive ES Hybrid might come stateside.
-We will update this post if and when we hear back.

-Note: Update: This story has been updated to include commentary from Lexus.
+Lexus spokesman Maurice Durand only said, "No comment on future ES models."
+When asked about what was tested, he said it was a platform mule testing future drivetrain technology and was not an indicator of future ES models.